 USEPA and state regulations require water systems to monitor for the presence of lead and copper at household taps every three years.
-Lead and copper monitoring is conducted by Everett and many of the water systems that it supplies in the combined service area as a regional group.
+Everett and many of the water systems that it supplies conduct lead and copper monitoring in the combined service are as a regional group.
 The above data was collected in 2021.
 The next required round of sampling will be in 2024.
-The 90th percent level is the highest result obtained in 90 percent of the samples collected when the results are ranked in order from lowest to highest.
-In the past, the results for water tested before it enters household plumbing were even lower than the tap results.
-This indicates that there is virtually no lead or copper in the water and that household plumbing may contribute to lead and copper at the tap.
+The 90th% level is the highest result obtained in 90 percent of the samples collected when the results are ranked in order from lowest to highest.
+In the past, the results for water tested before it enters household plumbing were even lower that the tap results.
+This indicates that there is virtually no lead or copper in the water, but household plumbing may contribute to lead and copper at the tap.